shifaspv/SE-FFTNet-tensorflow-implemenatation/README.md

 SE-FFTNet <a href="https:https://www.isca-speech.org/archive/Interspeech_2019/pdfs/2622.pdf"> [1] </a> is an end-to-end speech enhancement model that, in contrast to the SE-WaveNet <a href="https://arxiv.org/abs/1706.07162"> [2] </a>
-SEGAN <a href="https://arxiv.org/abs/1703.09452"> [3] </a> models, employs a new dilattion pattern that has been shown important to model the statistical dissimilarity between the speech and noise effectively.
+SEGAN <a href="https://arxiv.org/abs/1703.09452"> [3] </a> models, employs a different dilattion pattern to extract features, which has been shown important to model the statistical dissimilarity between the speech and noise effectively.
 The model uses wider

 Few samples from the trained model are displayed <a href="https://www.csd.uoc.gr/~shifaspv/IS2019-demo">here</a>.